AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-ObjectImplementation.rst

 in XML on your own.

 As an example, we are going to implement
-`Time Object with ID 3333 <https://www.openmobilealliance.org/tech/profiles/lwm2m/3333.xml>`_.
+`Time Object with ID 3333 in version 1.0 <https://raw.githubusercontent.com/OpenMobileAlliance/lwm2m-registry/prod/version_history/3333-1_0.xml>`_.
 It is one of the simplest Objects defined in OMA LwM2M Registry, which allows to understand basics of operations on Objects.